DevRMJ/NewProjectExample/README.md

-## New Project Example
 ## Introduction

 Thinking back to my days as a junior and not knowing much, I remember the one thing that always held me back.
 I never knew where to begin, how do I start a new project?
 How do I get that starting point and then continue from there onward?
-This article is a small tutorial on just how to get started with a basic shell of a project.
+This is a small tutorial on just how to get started with a basic shell of a project.

-This article will assume you are on a Microsoft Windows machine unless stated otherwise.

 Let's get started